mkdoc/mkapi/doc/readme/tags.md

 @inherits <superclass...>
 ```

-Document inheritance hierarchy for a constructor function.
+Document inheritance hierarchy for a constructor function or class.

 ```javascript
 /**